TITLE 77: PUBLIC HEALTH

 Department – the Department of Public Health.
 (Section 1a of the Act)

-Drug-facilitated sexual assault − the use of a controlled substance, commonly callded a "date-rape drug", in the commission of a sex offense, given without consent of the victim, that produces relaxant effects, including blackouts, coma, impaired judgment and/or loss of coordination.
+Drug-facilitated sexual assault − the use of a chemical submissive agent in the commission of a sexual assault, given without consent of the victim, that produces relaxant effects, blackouts, coma, impaired judgment, or loss of coordination.

 Emergency contraception − medication as approved by the federal Food and Drug Administration (FDA) that can significantly reduce the risk of pregnancy if taken within 72 hours after sexual assault.
 (Section 1a of the Act)